DavidMANZI-093/xilie/README.md

 - **Active Spotify session** on at least one device

 ### Troubleshooting

+#### Authentication Issues
+- **"Authentication Failed" or "Access Denied"**: The extension is in developer mode with limited access.
+Email [manzidavid093@gmail.com](mailto:manzidavid093@gmail.com) with your Spotify email to request access.
-- If authentication fails, try signing out and signing in again
+- If you're already approved and authentication fails, try signing out and signing in again
+- Clear your browser cache and try authenticating again

+#### Playback Issues
 - Make sure you have Spotify open on at least one device for playback controls to work
 - Check that your Spotify Premium subscription is active
+- Ensure you have an active internet connection

 ## Usage